 This package is the “Wizard” bundle, as opposed to the “Explorer” bundle.
 The Wizard has the 64 GB version of the drone, which has more space for footage.
 Included is a base station, controller, smartphone clip, batteries and charger, bait dropper, fishfinder, and a Zeiss VR One smartphone enclosure headset.
 Importantly, there is the 230-foot communications cable as opposed to the standard 164-foot cable.

 The PowerRay 12-megapixel camera can record 4K UHD video and has 1080p real-time streaming.
-Still photos are rated at 10 megapixels and you can take them in 5-fps bursts.
+Still-photos are rated at 10 megapixels and you can take them in 5-fps bursts.
 The lens has a 95-degree field of view with footage captures of 1080p, a high definition quality.
-Maximum depth is 98 feet with a tether 210 feet long.
+The maximum depth is 98 feet with a tether 210 feet long.

 Also included with this model is a fish finder that can be detached and used on its own.
 As suggested it provides details for fishing like distribution, water temperature, depth, and bottomscape.
 These can be read using the PowerRay Wizard app downloaded into your smart mobile device.
 This PowerSeeker fish finder features a precision remote bait drop, as well, that enables you to place a fish hook strategically.

 Power Vision indicates that in still water at low throttle the battery will last for 4 hours.
-Maximum speed in still water is 1.5 meters/second.
+The maximum speed in still water is 1.5 meters/second.

 A particularly interesting feature that is included is the ZEISS VR One plus goggles that deliver an immersive diving experience to someone on the surface.

 To top it off it can all be stored in a wheeled carrying case.